TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/create-api.md

 ## Tutorial: Create an API with the Tyk Gateway API
-See our video for adding an API to the Open Source Gateway via the Gateway API and Postman:
+See our video to see how easy it is to add an API to Tyk's Open Source Gateway using the Tyk Gateway API and Postman:

 {{< youtube UWM2ZQoGhQA >}}